Dice

 Neighbor was mad as a hornet about them cows gettin’ loose.

-other spellings: mad as a wet hen, mad as all get out, spittin’ mad, burnin’ up, she was mad as a hornet when she heard, he’s mad as a hornet about that mess, and they got mad as hornets over the loss
+variations: mad as a wet hen, mad as all get out, spittin’ mad, burnin’ up, she was mad as a hornet when she heard, he’s mad as a hornet about that mess, they got mad as hornets over the loss

 ★ Hornets are notorious for stingin’ quick and mean if you rile ’em.
 Comparing anger to hornets gives this saying extra bite in country talk. ★